The Mobile Recording Studio

 If its an older version of the OS the machine should be at a strong

 discount.
-Don't pay full price for a Mac with Panther (10.3) on it
+Don't pay full price for a Mac with Leopard (10.5) on it

-when Tiger (10.4) is the current OS.
-Same with Windows XP vs.
+when Snow Leopard (10.4) is the current OS.
+Same with Windows

 Don't assume that merely upgrading your machine's OS will be as good as